alshapton/kb-GUI/README.md

 In future, it will  also allow connections to remote kbAPI servers.

+You can contribute to the development of kbGUI by joining our [community](https://github.com/alshapton/kb-gui/discussions).s

 ## DOCKER container

 kbGUI is also available as a DOCKER container.
 To construct the image, use:`docker-compose -f docker-compose.yml build  --force-rm`